flowagentnu/1rel-documentation/docs/apps/widgets/apps-table.md

 }
 ```

-In this JSON example, three actionable buttons are configured for the table widget.
+In this JSON example, three actional buttons are configured for the table widget.
 The first button, 'ab_simple_example', is displayed at the top right of the table with only its icon visible.
 The second button, 'ab_example_key', is similarly displayed with only its icon but is placed on each row.
 The third button, 'ab_member-new-supplier-agreement', also displays only the icon and is configured to handle multiple items, in coordination with the row selection feature of the power search.

 ---